hundredrabbits/thebook/north_pacific_logbook.md

 Coffee time, and weather checking.
 The dance of storms continues, our partner will swoop us up tonight.
 We'll reduce sail before that happens.
 The wind turned not long after coffee, weakening from west to south, bringing plenty of rain.

 ##### 0700
 The wind has lessened, rain has stopped.
 We unfurl the jib again, adding to our speed.
 Devine makes soba with wasabi for lunch, we eat in turns.
-Then I read two shorts from Cyberiad aloud to Devine.
+Then I read two shorts from *Cyberiad* aloud to Devine.
 The wind is good and permits Devine to steer well enough from inside.
 Thankful for this moment of brief calm where we can do things together, to keep our minds off the ocean and the weather.

 ##### 1400
 Japanese curry (see recipe) for dinner!
 Yep, we still have a ton of these and we are not tired yet.
 I used up our 2 last sweet potatoes, some dried radish, dried tofu and soy bits.
-Glad that we brought 3x900 g of TVP (see pino's pantry), and 10 packs of dried tofu (with 5 per pack), this stuff adds bulk to our meals, filling us right up.
+Glad that we brought 3x900 g of TVP (see pino's pantry), and 10 packs of kouya-doufu (dried tofu, 5 per pack), this stuff adds bulk to our meals, filling us right up.
 We have a glass of wine, and enjoy it for a short hour before I go back to steer Pino along.

 We've been pushing hard these past few days, doing as much distance as we can to position ourselves well to the weather.
 It has paid off, but it is exhausting, as these systems don't stop coming, ever.
 At least we are dry, there is little rain and it isn't overly cold.